 I’m letting you in on a little secret for making a chewy, never dry, and always tender blondie recipe, and this one is loaded with raspberries and gooey white chocolate

-The day we listed our home for sale I photographed our TO-DIE-FOR Raspberry White Chocolate Cookies and have not been able to stop dreaming about them ever since.
-Which made me wonder… if I’m in a hurry, could I make a blondies recipe instead?
+The day we listed our home for sale, I photographed our TO-DIE-FOR Raspberry White Chocolate Cookies and have not been able to stop dreaming about them ever since.
+This made me wonder: If I’m in a hurry, could I make a blondies recipe instead?

 a photo of three square pieces of white chocolate raspberry blondies stacked on each other.